JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 Editor highlighting, code completion, Goto Class/File/... actions all work like this.

 To achieve that, the lengthy background operation is started with a `ProgressIndicator`, and a dedicated listener cancels that indicator when write action is initiated.
-The next time the background thread calls `checkCanceled()`, a `ProcessCanceledException` is thrown, and the thread should stop its operation (and finish the read action) as soon as possible.
+The next time the background thread calls `checkCanceled()`, a PCE is thrown, and the thread should stop its operation (and finish the read action) as soon as possible.

 There are two recommended ways of doing this: